MetAnnotate/metannoviz/README.md

 * The top specified taxa are shown as coloured bars (as specified by the user)

 ## Appendix: advanced usage
-You can use individual functions in the package in place of `explore_metannotate_data()` for finer control.
+You can use individual functions in the package in place of `explore()` for finer control.

 Rapid example:
 ```R